genevievecurry/wordle/content/_index.md

   showTaxonomies: true
 ---

 A collection of daily [Wordle](https://www.nytimes.com/games/wordle) puzzles, solved by me and illustrated by [Midjourney](https://www.midjourney.com), using each of my guesses as a prompt.
+Updated a few times per week.

 {{< button id="guess-toggle">}}
 Toggle guess visibility